 In depth: The recent 1.5°C report by the Intergovernmental Panel on Climate Change (IPCC)

-The IPCC’s 1.5°C report is the latest analysis carried out by the by the Intergovernmental Panel on Climate Change.
+The IPCC’s 1.5°C report is the latest analysis carried out by the Intergovernmental Panel on Climate Change.
 The study describes the devastating and even irreversible consequences of global warming beyond 1.5°C – with the world’s most climate-vulnerable communities struggling to survive.
 According to the analysis, keeping the temperature rise “well below 2°C” will be thus insufficient.

 The report warns that at current emissions rates, the world would breach 1.5 degrees by around 2040.
 In order to avoid this, deep cuts in greenhouse gas emissions must be achieved within the next decade, which means phasing out the largest source of greenhouse gas emissions – the oil, gas, and coal primarily for energy generation – will be essential and extremely urgent.